Congratulations on deciding to become parents! As a same-sex female couple, there are several family-building options available to you.

 What is Reciprocal IVF?

 With reciprocal IVF, one partner’s eggs are used to create embryos, and then the other partner carries the pregnancy and delivers the child.
 For same-sex female couples, this is a way that both partners can contribute to the family building process uniquely.
 The first partner will take fertility medicines to produce multiple eggs, and undergo the egg retrieval.
 Only this partner will be genetically linked to the future child.
 Those eggs are then combined with the designated donor sperm in the IVF laboratory, while the partner who is choosing to become pregnant goes on medication to prepare their uterus.
-Then, when the timing is optimal, embryos are transferred into Partner 2’s uterus.
-This is a wonderful option for couples where both partners want to participate in the pregnancy.
+Then, when the timing is optimal, embryos are transferred into the second partner's uterus.
+This is a wonderful option in situations where both partners want to participate in the pregnancy!

-Success rates with reciprocal IVF vary with the age of the women.
-If successful, women are discharged to their OB-GYN in about six weeks.
+Success rates with reciprocal IVF vary with a woman's age (among other factors).
+If an IVF cycle is successful, and results in a pregnancy, women are discharged to their OB-GYN in about six weeks.

 If you decide that biological family building is right for you, there are three routes to pregnancy for same-sex women as mentioned above: IUI, IVF using one partner’s eggs & uterus, or reciprocal IVF.
 It is important to note that success rates vary based on individual treatments and circumstances, and just because one pathway worked for a friend or acquaintance, doesn’t mean it will be the right treatment plan for you.